Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-222:
+New in this latest version release-223:

 1.)
-KSC2 handling code hotfix for an additonal Commnet node spontanously appearing out of nowhere (again).
+KSC2 has to keep it's duplicate commnet node as it causes SCANSAT to crash otherwise.
+Thus, readded it and set it to zero range and removed it from lists as a compromise.

 2.)
-KSC2 is frickin' weird.
+KSC2 is STILL frickin' weird.

 About